Home » Guides » The Best and Worst Starting Hands for Omaha Poker

 Starting hand selection is crucial in any form of online poker game.
 But, as you’ve seen in this guide, it’s perhaps more important in Omaha than any other variant.
 Even if you’re holding an absolute monster, your opponent will never be quite as far behind as it might seem.

-Work on your Omaha starting hand selection today by joining BetMGM.
-Register an account to play online poker at BetMGM against like-minded players and access dozens of daily tournaments, plus cash games at a wide variety of stakes.
+Work on your Omaha starting hand selection by joining BetMGM.
+Register an account to play poker with real money against like-minded players and access dozens of daily tournaments, plus cash games at a wide variety of stakes.

-Learn the principles of good and bad Omaha poker hands.
+Learn the principles of the best and worst Omaha starting hands.
 Find out which hands are good to bet with and which hands are best to junk outright.